Sparklydust/CustomSFSymbols/README.md

 You can always contribute by adding your own custom SF Symbols to the project.
 Please,

 - Ensure that your symbols does not already exist.
-- All sizes must be correctly added.
-None must be forgotten.
+- All sizes from the SF Symbols template must be correctly added.
-- Follow the Apple naming convention for the SF Symbols.
+- Follow the Apple naming convention for SF Symbols.
 - Retrieve the size Regular-M as a .png file to add them to the Images folder of this project.
+- Add a white background to this image for the symbol to be seen on dark mode and a height of 36px.
-- Point this .png file path to the Symbols list of this README.md file in an alphabetical order.
+- Point this image path inside the README.md file in an alphabetical order.

 You can always watch WWDC videos for more information about SF Symbols and how to make